codecrafters-io/llm-rules-test/rules/domain_correctness.md

 ## Rule
 - Check that the code examples and content are correct according to your knowledge of the domain.
-- Check that there are no internal contradictions in the content.

 ## Good examples
 - Correct command syntax and expected outputs.